 Making It a Habit

 Incorporate the 10 Minute Rule into your daily routine, applying it to different tasks you might be procrastinating on.
-Over time, this practice can become a habit, significantly reducing procrastination and enhancing productivity.
+Over time, this practice can become a habit, helping you complete tasks more efficiently by focusing on finishing small, manageable units of work within each 10-minute interval, which significantly reduces procrastination and enhances productivity.

 Practical Applications and Examples